 Your complete application to the Clinical Program must be submitted by December 1 to be considered for admission to the department for the following fall semester.
 Please see the Department of Psychology and Neuroscience's Graduate Program Application Information.
-Application will open on July 5, 2016.
+Application will open in summer 2017.

 The GRE General Test and GRE Psychology Test are both required.
 Information concerning an individual's previous academic performance is also weighed.
 Although it is necessary for a student to have a moderately high grade point average (i.e., above 3.3) to be considered, grades are not the chief determinant of acceptance to our program.
 We look for students whose interests come close to our training objectives and whose research interests match those of the faculty.
 We are also looking for students who have had supervised research experience and practical experience (perhaps at a volunteer level) relevant to clinical psychology.
 Admission to the program is competitive (roughly 1–4% of applicants have been admitted in recent years) so strength in all aspects is beneficial.